jakub-drapala/CV/README.md

 I've written my CV in html and css to practice these programming languages.

-There's in branch "playWithCss" another layout.
+There's on branch "playWithCss" another layout.